Product Name: Ahrefs

 - How Ahrefs can help you grow your online business?

-If you have never tried Ahrefs until now, I suggest you to signup for 7 days trial account and add your domain name to see your ranking and keywords that you rank for.
+If you have never tried Ahrefs until now, I suggest you to signup for 7 days trial account and add your domain name to see your ranking and the keywords that you rank for.

 While it scans your domain to give you solid information about your ranking and where you stand, let me help you understand more about Ahrefs.

-What is Ahrefs and why it’s popular:
+What is Ahrefs and why it’s popular?

-Ahrefs was launched in 2011 as a backlink analysis tool and currently, their headquarter is in Singapore.
+Ahrefs was launched in 2011 as a backlink analysis tool and currently, its headquarter is in Singapore.
 In the past few years, Ahrefs has added all the features a modern digital marketer needs to perform various SEO activities.

 At the time of writing this Ahrefs review, here are tools that you can use in Ahrefs: